 Online Based Programs

-While no in-person speaker or program events are currently available, The Georgia Commission on the Holocaust is pleased to provide a variety of online programming.
+In addition to in-person programs, The Georgia Commission on the Holocaust is pleased to provide a variety of web-based programming.
 The following programs are pre-recorded with the option of a GCH educator available via a Zoom of Skype platform to introduce the program to your audience and take questions following the presentation.

 Click here to complete a Program Request Form.